open/close all folders

 Chuck: Gotta learn how to master this one of these days.
 Course, by then, I'll be cured.

-- The fact that Jonathan Banks has such a potty mouth he has to pay the actress who plays his niece $1 for every time he swears in front of her, while leads to her gleefully chanting.
+- The fact that Jonathan Banks has such a potty mouth he has to pay the actress who plays his granddaughter $1 for every time he swears in front of her, while leads to her gleefully chanting.
 "Another dollar's coming!
 Another dollar!"

 - Michael McKean can't keep the space blanket on his shoulders.

 Bob: Hey, are you running a little early or am I running late?

 - Bob dropping one of the ceiling panels.